biblequiz/BibleQuiz.com/_pages/history/1997/memories/joey-bohanon.md

 All of us but Megan were returning quizzers from 1996 nationals, so we had a decent level of experience.
 We went to three tournaments that year and did decently at all three.
-We were in a tie for first at the Friendship Classic and almost won the last match against Sarver (in fact, the question I'd been waiting for all week was the question that sealed the match for the other team�I was on the bench for missing a quote).
+We were in a tie for first at the Friendship Classic and almost won the last match against Sarver (in fact, the question I'd been waiting for all week was the question that sealed the match for the other team - I was on the bench for missing a quote).

 About a month before nationals, we had one of the first pre-nationals tournaments I'm aware of.
 There were maybe six teams there and we did a double round-robin.
 As none of the rest of our team could make it, I quizzed alone.
 I actually won a match